Take-Two Interactive Software (NASDAQ:TTWO) Updates FY 2022 Earnings Guidance

-Take-Two Interactive Software (NASDAQ:TTWO) updated its FY 2022 earnings guidance on Monday.
+Take-Two Interactive Software (NASDAQ:TTWO) issued an update on its FY 2022 earnings guidance on Monday morning.
 The company provided earnings per share guidance of $3.750-$4.000 for the period, compared to the Thomson Reuters consensus earnings per share estimate of $4.720.
 The company issued revenue guidance of $3.20 billion-$3.30 billion, compared to the consensus revenue estimate of $3.45 billion.Take-Two Interactive Software also updated its Q2 2022 guidance to $1.200-$1.300 EPS.

-TTWO has been the topic of several analyst reports.
-Wedbush dropped their target price on Take-Two Interactive Software from $226.00 to $212.50 and set an outperform rating on the stock in a report on Wednesday, May 19th.
-Zacks Investment Research raised Take-Two Interactive Software from a sell rating to a hold rating and set a $177.00 target price on the stock in a report on Tuesday, July 20th.
-Credit Suisse Group raised their target price on Take-Two Interactive Software from $205.00 to $211.00 and gave the stock a neutral rating in a report on Monday.
-Moffett Nathanson initiated coverage on Take-Two Interactive Software in a report on Thursday, June 24th.
-They set a buy rating and a $214.00 target price on the stock.
-Finally, Deutsche Bank Aktiengesellschaft dropped their target price on Take-Two Interactive Software from $243.00 to $220.00 and set a buy rating on the stock in a report on Wednesday, July 21st.
-One investment analyst has rated the stock with a sell rating, six have given a hold rating and sixteen have assigned a buy rating to the company’s stock.
-The stock currently has an average rating of Buy and a consensus target price of $210.98.

 About Take-Two Interactive Software